murielll/adgo-app/README.md

 ## Usage
-To create users you should copy info about users from your data source and paste in form ***Input data:***.
+To create users you should copy info about users from your data source and paste in form ***Input data***.

-Allowed data formats:
+Allowed data formats are:

 ```
 name - Name1 Lastname1